 The fashion exhibit will be coordinated by Olga Pirazzi (Fashion B.E.S.T.).

-Delegates and visitors will be able to enjoy the exhibit until 15 April 2014.
+Delegates and visitors can meet some of the designers at the opening if the exhibit.
+They can also enjoy the exhibit until 15 April 2014.

 Join us to Celebrate the International Day of Forests